Share this Post

 What does it mean when you find water leaking from a basement wall crack?

 The walls outside of your basement are taking on a tremendous amount of hydrostatic pressure.
-That pressure is a buildup of groundwater around and outside your basement walls.
+That pressure is a buildup of groundwater around and outside your basement walls, also known as the false water table.
 The walls will subtly push inward and produce a crack.

 Eventually, the crack will widen some more to the point of producing an entrance to the outside.
 Groundwater will find its way through the crack, run down the wall and onto your floor.
-The integrity of your foundation is now compromised; only a worse scenario can follow the first intrusive crack.
+Your foundation’s integrity is now compromised; only a worse scenario can follow the first intrusive crack.

 How to fix a basement wall crack?